asiata25/lms-backend/README.md

    - Open Postman.
    - Import the [postman_collection](docs/masterbagasi.postman_collection.json).
    - Use the predefined requests to test the API endpoints.
----

-## 📖 How to Use the App

-1. **Access the App**:
-   Open your browser and navigate to the provided local server address (e.g., `http://localhost:8000`).

-2. **Login or Register**:
-   Create an account or log in with your credentials.

-3. **Explore Features**:
-   - Navigate through the app to complete assignments.
-   - Use the guided workflows for learning tasks.

-4. **Submit Assignments**:
-   Save or upload your work directly within the app.

----

 ## 🔄 App Workflow